-But something happens- someone in front of you hits the brakes, or you notice a mattress laying in the middle of the road for some reason (why is there always a mattress?)
+But then, someone in front of you hits the brakes, or you notice a mattress lying in the middle of the road.
 And you suddenly have to hit the brakes and ruin the moment.
-But the mattress is coming up quicker than you thought so you have to brake, fast.
+But the mattress is coming up quicker than you thought, so you have to brake, fast.
 So you slam on your least favorite pedal and feel your car trying its best to come to a halt.
-But for some reason you keep sliding and suddenly that mattress is heading right in to your precious machine- why did you slide so far?
+But for some reason, you keep sliding, and suddenly that mattress is heading right into your precious machine- why did you slide so far?

 This is exactly the situation we want to help you avoid.
 You never want to find out your tires have a problem when you’re skidding on the highway because some other fool doesn’t know how to tie down a mattress.
-You take care of your car, your engine, your interior- those are all easy to notice when somethings wrong.
+You take care of your car, engine, and interior--those are all easy to notice when something is wrong.
 But how can we make sure our tires are still too legit to quit after a few years?

 According to the National Highway Traffic Safety Administration, tires need to have a tread of at least 1/16th of an inch in order to safely grip the road in wet conditions.
 1/16th of an inch also happens to be the gap between the rim of a penny and where Abraham Lincoln's head begins, which means sticking that penny into your tread can show you just how close you’re getting to the line between reliable and dangerous tires.
 This can be the difference between hitting the brakes and avoiding a nasty accident, or hitting the brakes and and straight up sliding right into said accident.